-Ridgeline owners looking to use its towing capabilities will be able to handle up to 5,000-pounds, which is enough for a small boat, trailer, or similar.
-All models come pre-wired with a trailer brake controller, heavy duty radiator, a heavy duty automatic transmission cooler and trailer stability assist.
+Ridgeline owners looking to use its towing capabilities will be able to handle up to 5,000 pounds, which is enough for a small boat, trailer, or similar.
+All models come pre-wired with a trailer brake controller, a heavy-duty radiator, a heavy-duty automatic transmission cooler, and a trailer stability assist.
 Fuel economy is also not bad at all, with a rated 12.8L/100km city and 9.9L/100km highway.
 We observed 12.0L/100km over the course of our test, and only regular fuel is required.

 Prices for the 2022 Honda Ridgeline start at $45,535 for the base Sport trim.
 Buyers can move up to the EX-L, Touring and lastly, the Black Edition tested here at $54,535.
 Sadly, those looking for more aggressive looks are out of luck, because the HPD (Honda Performance Development) Package offered south of the border is not available to Canadian buyers..

-The Honda Ridgeline faces its two biggest unibody competitors in the coming months with the Hyundai Santa Cruz and Ford Maverick.
-Hyundai’s Santa Cruz comes to the table loaded with technology, style and an optional 2.5-liter turbo-four with gobs of torque.
+The Honda Ridgeline faces its two biggest unibody competitors in the coming months the Hyundai Santa Cruz and Ford Maverick.
+Hyundai’s Santa Cruz comes to the table loaded with technology, style, and an optional 2.5-liter turbo-four with gobs of torque.
 Ford brings a value proposition that consumers have been demanding for years in the segment.
-That’s on top of the fact that Ford has added a hybrid option for additional fuel savings, a massive dealership network and loyal pickup truck base.
+That’s on top of the fact that Ford has added a hybrid option for additional fuel savings, a massive dealership network, and a loyal pickup truck base.